blafleur327/music-calculators/README.md

 My Music Calculators
 =====================

-This project is a component of my dissertation on post-tonal music theory pedagogy and how we visualize it.
+This project is a component of my dissertation on post-tonal music theory pedagogy and how visualization other than the score might increase understanding.

 My primary motivation for this project is to provide learners and experienced analysts access to a more intuition forward way of approaching post-tonal music theory.
 Since my musical insterests often lie outside of the twelve-tone chromatic universe, all of these calculators except for the Neo-Riemannian one (for now!) permit larger and smaller universes.